Formation Channels of Magnetars: Results

 Based on the conditions of different magnetar formation channels discussed above, we calculate the relative fractions contributed by each channel to the overall magnetar population and present them in Fig.\ref{fig:channel_fractions}.
 We find that, across all channels, the majority of the magnetars are likely observed as isolated objects ($\geq 90\%$).
 Additionally, most magnetars are produced through CCSNe.

 These results also suggest that the S2 channel is the dominant channel across all channels, which means that even if most magnetars appear isolated, a large fraction may have undergone significant binary interaction prior to formation.
 This has implications for interpreting magnetar environments and finding potential companions of magnetars.
+Observationally, searches for stellar companions to Galactic magnetars have placed stringent upper limits on the binary magnetar fraction, implying that the observable population of binary magnetars is very small \citep[$5\sim10\%$;][]{Chrimes2022}.
+This is consistent with our results.

 Compared to the fiducial model, adopting a higher CE efficiency ($\alpha_{\mathrm{CE}} > 1$) leads to tighter post-CE binaries, hence increasing the fraction of magnetars that remain in binary systems.
-Models with reduced natal kicks ($\sigma_{\mathrm{CCSN}}=100$km/s) also result in a higher fraction of magnetars in bound binaries and fewer in the SN-disrupted category, as more systems survive the SN explosions.
+Models with reduced natal kicks ($\sigma_{\mathrm{CCSN}}=100$km/s or lognormal model) also result in a higher fraction of magnetars in bound binaries and fewer in the SN-disrupted category, as more systems survive the SN explosions.
 If we assume a fixed mass transfer efficiency of $\beta = 0.5$, the contribution from binary channels becomes smaller since more binaries will merge before forming an NS.